Middleton, Tennessee: Safety

 The town has a full-time police chief and department.
 The community is also served by the Middleton Volunteer Fire Department.
 The current firehouse was built at no charge by inmates from the Hardeman County Correctional Facility.
 The fire department has a Class 5 fire insurance rating.

 Health

 Middleton has two medical clinics, a dental clinic and a nursing home.

 Notable natives

 Middleton has been the birthplace, home, or vacation town for a number of notable people.
-Bailey Howell, NBA Hall of Famer was born and raised in Middleton until attending Mississippi State University.
+Bailey Howell, Basketball Hall of Famer was born and raised in Middleton until attending Mississippi State University.
 Howell was a Boston Celtics player, along with Steve Hamer, who was born in Memphis went to high school in Middleton before he attended the University of Tennessee.
 Another athlete, Wayne Haddix, was born in nearby Bolivar but attended Middleton High School, he would go on to play for the Tampa Bay Buccaneers.

 Jim Stewart and Estelle Axton, the co-founders of Stax Records, were born in Middleton, before moving to Memphis.